asyrjasalo/RESTinstance/README.rst

    frontend, test developers), to agree on what kind of data the API handles.
-   Additionally, you can mark validations to be skipped and rather use the tests to define how the API should work - then the schema also acts as a design.
-The schema can be further extended to an OpenAPI specification (manually for now, generating also this is planned), which RESTinstance can also test requests and responses against.
+   Additionally, you can mark validations to be skipped and rather use the tests to define how the API should work - then the schema also acts as the API design.
+The schema can be further extended to a Swagger specification (version 2.0, OpenAPI 3.0.x also planned), which RESTinstance can also test requests and responses against.
    This leads to very clean looking tests.